-International Certificate Young Learners (PTE YL)
+International Certificate Young Learners

 As efforts to control the COVID-19 (Coronavirus) outbreak continue, Pearson’s primary focus is on ensuring the health and safety of test takers, our employees and test centre administrators.
 We continue to monitor the global situation daily and are actively following advice from governments and healthcare authorities.
 Please contact your local team for more details.